Automated data onboarding: data preparation tasks

-Welcome back to our blog series on automated data onboarding / list loading.
-If you miss the introduction, you can find it here.
+Welcome back to our blog series on automated data onboarding and list loading.
+If you missed the introduction, you can find it here.
 If you missed the second blog on setting up the input, you can find it here.

-Automated tasks for list loading—or any data driven process for that matter,—generally fall into three categories: data preparation, decisionmaking, and action execution.
+Automated tasks for list loading—or any data-driven process for that matter,—generally fall into three categories: data preparation tasks, decision-making, and action execution.

 A. Data Preparation Tasks